 Special offers to specific and consistent customers

 Making sure that your customers are satisfied is more important than trying to gain new ones.
 A satisfied customer is one who trusts you; if you gain a customer’s trust, they will never shop anywhere else.
-Voice your appreciation and personalize their experience.
+Voice your appreciation and personalise their experience.

-SPECIALIZE IN A NICHE
+SPECIALISE IN A NICHE

-The most successful stores are those who narrow their company down to specialize in a certain niche.
-Specializing in a specific category of products allows you to target the right customers, not just the most.
+The most successful stores are those who narrow their company down to specialise in a certain niche.
+Specialising in a specific category of products allows you to target the right customers, not just the most.
 Placing yourself in a specific niche allows your business to eventually expand as your company gains more success.
 A great example would be Amazon.
 Amazon originally started as a smaller online book store.
 Now, they are one of the largest dropshipping brands in the world.